 Three official sources from RIPE NCC and RIPE Stat form the evidence base.
 The RDAP record for AS210319 confirms ASTomares as the registrant.
 RIPE Stat's AS overview and announced-prefixes endpoints both return empty results, indicating no active routes.
 No corporate website, business registration, or commercial offering is publicly linked to ASTomares.

 Control over AS210319 resides with the administrative and technical contacts listed in the RDAP record.
-They can modify registration details, create RPKI/ROA objects, and ultimately originate BGP announcements.
+They can modify registration details, create RPKI/ROA entities, and ultimately originate BGP announcements.
 Currently, without any announced prefixes, the AS has no control over internet traffic.
 Activation would shift the control surface to include routing policies and peering configurations.

 Watch for any change in the AS210319 RDAP record—new contacts, organisation name, or status—that could signal a transfer of control or operational intent.
 The moment ASTomares announces an IPv4 or IPv6 prefix, its role changes from dormant holder to active network operator.
 Also monitor for emergence of a corporate website, PeeringDB entry, or public leadership, which would fill current evidence gaps about the entity's purpose and stability.